adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## Summary

 Ironically, SPAs are harder to design and harder to build.
 And yet, they typically produce slow, disagreeable experiences for users.

-Twitter, Lifehacker and Delicious have reverted to traditional architectures because of these issues.
-You can read about their experiences in:
+Twitter, Lifehacker and Delicious have reverted to traditional architectures because of these issues which you can read about in:

 - [Improving performance on Twitter](https://blog.twitter.com/2012/improving-performance-on-twittercom);
 - [Breaking The Web With Hash Bangs](http://isolani.co.uk/blog/javascript/BreakingTheWebWithHashBangs); and